Rutherford County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: After your arrest, you should have received a temporary driving permit.
-This permit is typically valid until your ALR hearing or until the 30-day suspension period begins, whichever comes first.
-It allows you to drive until either your hearing is held (and your suspension is upheld) or until the 30-day suspension begins.
+• Temporary Permit: Upon arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the automatic suspension begins, whichever comes first.

 If You Refused Testing